Ihatecode111/ICDE-FedCORE/README.md

 pip install -r requirements.txt
 ```

 ## 3. Core System Primitives & Verification

-Rather than providing a monolithic execution script that often fails due to local hardware disparities, we expose the decoupled system primitives.
+Rather than providing a monolithic execution script that may encounter issues due to local hardware disparities, we expose the decoupled system primitives.
 Reviewers and practitioners can independently instantiate and verify the core mathematical mechanisms described in the paper.

 ### 3.1 Global Orchestration & Regime-Aware Prompting (Section 4.2)
-The server transmits only an ultra-low-dimensional prompt $p \in \mathbb{R}^m$, which the client couples with its local environmental signature to generate a dynamic structural mask.
+The server transmits a compact prompt $p \in \mathbb{R}^m$, which the client couples with its local environmental signature to generate a dynamic structural mask.

 ```python
 import torch